TimSoethout/TimSoethout.github.io/_posts/2015-06-07-Mixing-Java-Scala-With-Sonar.md

 Last week it was solved.
 This post is to write down the lessons learned, for it might help others.

 Using a single language is fine:

 - Java + Sonar works perfectly fine, using FindBugs, PMD, any code coverage framework you would like to use (Cobertura, Jacoco etc).

-- Scala + Sonar also works fine, using the (sonar-scala plugin)[https://github.com/1and1/sonar-scala], ScalaStyle and [Scoverage](https://github.com/RadoBuransky/sonar-scoverage-plugin) plugin.
+- Scala + Sonar also works fine, using the [sonar-scala plugin](https://github.com/1and1/sonar-scala), ScalaStyle and [Scoverage](https://github.com/RadoBuransky/sonar-scoverage-plugin) plugin.

 The combination of combined source code makes it hard.